How to create a listserv

 Most people don’t understand how a listserv works, unless they’re the administrators.
 Employees don’t know how to ask questions or engage with all the other members of the group, so they’ll often just hit the “reply all” button and cause a real communications mess.
 As a result, you could easily fill someone’s inbox with irrelevant messages without intending to.

 Segmenting your emails is virtually impossible.
 If your employees want to receive information about some topics but not others, or if you want to send it to one portion of the list, it’s really, really difficult.
-You might end up managing multiple listservs and trying to remember which employees go where and get added to what.
+You might end up managing multiple listservs and trying to remember which employees go where and get added to what list.
 In the end, your team could be missing out on news that applies to them, or get constantly bombarded with messages they don’t care about.
-With Workshop, your organization can easily cross-promote and segment messages, and employees can easily subscribe and unsubscribe to the updates that interest them.
+With a tool like Workshop, your organization can easily cross-promote and segment messages.

 The design capabilities of a listserv are incredibly limited.
 They are often entirely text-based and look archaic to those who receive them.
 You don’t have to be a designer to send internal emails, but being able to utilize a few easy tools to add images, structure, and formatting can really help showcase your company’s personality and professionalism.